Skip to main content

 What Are The Risks Of Fat Transfer To The Breasts?

 Most women have excellent results with this procedure, but any surgery has risks.
-The risks of breast fat transfer include:
+The fat transfer breast augmentation risks are:

 • Infection